Joystream/atlas/CONTRIBUTING.md

 If you want to contribute, the very first place to stop at is the [issues list](https://github.com/Joystream/atlas/issues).
 It's a very good practice to base any work on an issue.
 If you want to add some functionality to the app, create an issue with your proposal first, so we can discuss.
 If it turns out the team disagrees with the change you're proposing, you will not waste time doing wasted work.
 If you would like to work on an existing issues, you're free to do so, but please first leave a comment in the issue that you will be working on that.
 This ensures that we don't get into a situation when more than one contributor works on a given feature at the same time.

 Once you know what you will be working on and created/commented on an appropriate issue, it's time to get to work.
 Before you begin tough, please fork the main repo, so you have your own copy which you can use for development.
 We work in a forking model, so nobody pushes to the main repo directly - all contributors have their own forks from which they open PRs to the main repo.
+If you are new to working with Git, [check out this amazing free tutorial](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github).

 When you are happy with your work and are ready to open a PR, push a feature branch to your fork (e.g. `fix-buttons`) and [open a PR](https://github.com/Joystream/atlas/compare) from your fork to the main repo `dev` branch.
 Please include a link to a relevant issue and also explain any notable changes you've made so it's easier for others to review.